nickalewis/Bayesian-Statistical-Methods/Homework 1/HWI.md

 This is the First Assignment of PHP 2530 for Spring 22.
 The Problems come from Bayesian Data Analysis 3rd Edition.
-The first problem deals with the Horvitz-Thompson estimator
+The first problem deals with the Horvitz-Thompson estimator; the rest come from the textbook: Exercises 1.6, 1.9, 2.4, 2.7, 2.8, 2.10, 2.13, 2.17 and 2.20